monkvision/monkjs/website/docs/js/api/components/Capture.md

 `PropTypes.func`

 Will call a function when the Capture tour finishes.

+## onCameraPermissionSuccess
+`PropTypes.func`

+Callback called when we successfully got permission from the web browser to use the camera.
+The argument given as a parameter will be the video stream created.

+## onCameraPermissionError
+`PropTypes.func`

+Callback called when we could not get the permission from the web browser to use the camera.
+The argument given as a parameter will be the error received from the browser.

 ```js
 const handleCaptureTourFinish = () => console.log('Capture tour has finished');